 Get down to earth

 As part of the Rabobank, our roots are firmly planted in fertile soil.
 Agriculture is our area of expertise, supporting farmers our commitment.
 That's why we partner with project coordinators, NGOs, and cooperatives or companies working directly with smallholder farmers around the world.
-We reach out to those farmers most impacted by climate change, and empower them to transition to agroforestry.
+We reach out to those farmers most impacted by climate change, and empower them to transition to climate-smart and carbon-capturing agroforestry.

 Open to all

 By measuring and certifying the sequestered carbon in a low-cost manner, we enable smallholders to access the voluntary carbon market.
 We empower them to generate an additional income stream by compensating them for sequestering additional carbon on their plots of land.
 Through support and financial incentives, we point them towards agroforestry.
 The trees they plant on their farmland capture excess carbon in the atmosphere.